5 Stunning Order Confirmation Email Examples for You To Steal Today

 As you can see, the message starts with a thank-you note.

-Further, it provides the customer immediately with an image of what was bought, plus all the specifics, including pricing, details, payment, and billing and shipping addresses.
+Further, it provides the customer immediately with an image of what was bought, plus all the specifics, including pricing, details, payment, billing, and shipping addresses.

 A “view order” button also links back to the store.